Chelsoconn/210/notes.md

 These "elements" aren't true elements; they are properties on the array object, which we'll discuss later.
 Only index values (0, 1, 2, 3, and so on) count toward the length of the array.
+There is a slight nuance here: the added element becomes part of the "array object," but it isn't properly one of the array elements.
+The digits.length property, for instance, remains unchanged.

 > arr[-3] = 4
 = 4